JoshMK/aria-attribute-lowdown/README.md

 ## aria-label

-What it does: reads its value to a screen reader
+What it does: reads its value to a screen reader.

 Use it when: you need to provide context for HTML elements (things like - navigation menus, nondecorative images, and input types that don't contain text.)